 Aslan is a Turkish word meaning Lion.
 Lewis came up with the name during a trip to Turkey before 1922, where he saw the Sultan's elite guards, called Aslan because of their bravery and loyalty.
 The name of the White Witch is "Jadis," a French word meaning "of old."
 Aslan explains that the witch practices the very old "deep magic," but his "magic" is even older--from "before the dawn of time."
 "Jadis" is the usual start to French fairy tales (much like the English phrase "Once upon a time...").

 When Lucy meets Mr. Tumnus the faun, he plays music for her on a funny-looking Narnian instrument.
-The actual sound heard is produced by the duduk (doudouk, düdük), an ancient wind instrument, famously featured in Sergei Parajanov's The Color of Pomegranates (1968) as well as Parajanov: The Last Spring (1992); the use of the duduk has become almost a tradition in Hollywood blockbusters.
+The actual sound heard is produced by the duduk (doudouk, düdük), a traditional Armenian wind instrument, famously featured in Sergei Parajanov's The Color of Pomegranates (1969) as well as Parajanov: The Last Spring (1992); the use of the duduk has become almost a tradition in Hollywood blockbusters.
 The instrument that Mr. Tumnus uses on set is actually a figment of the prop department's imagination.
 In the book Tumnus plays, as a faun, a Pan's flute.
 It's an instrument which is very difficult to play or even to mime playing.

 There are three versions of Peter's sword: steel, aluminum, and rubber.
 William Moseley preferred working with the aluminum swords for the fighting scenes because they were a lot lighter and "they didn't bounce like the rubber swords."